smaddineni16/mastercard/README.md

 4) Launch the URL http://localhost:8080/connected?origin=new york& destination=washington dc

+  The parameters can be changed to see the connection between 2 differernt cities

 # Test cases

 In order to run the test cases, you can execute the below command